 The interaction of variety and harvest age had a significant effect on the weight of cassava peel.
 Duncan's further test at the 5% level (Figure 3) shows that the interaction between variety and harvest age on the percentage of cassava peel of the Mentega8-9 month variety is significantly different from the Krembi 7-8 month variety.

-Figure 3.
-The interaction effect of variety and age of harvest on peel weight of cassava flour
+Figure 3: The interaction effect of variety and age of harvest on peel weight of cassava flour

 Note: V1:variety of Manalagi; V2: Mentega; V3: and Krembi ; U1: harvest age of 7-8; U2 8-9 months